 “People can, on a very local scale, do positive things to address this decline, as opposed to larger scale environmental issues.
 People can think creatively about how they manage their own land—whether it’s their yard, a field, or a solar farm—they can ask themselves, ‘how can I help bees and other pollinators?’”

 Grozinger’s lab is part of Penn State’s Center for Pollinator Research, an international leader in the area of pollinator health and conservation.
 The center is comprised of more than twenty-five faculty members and includes researchers, educators, Penn State Extension specialists, and outreach coordinators spanning multiple departments and colleges.
-This dynamic community is committed to studying the factors impacting pollinator health and developing and implementing creative approaches to pollinator conservation.
+This dynamic community is committed to studying the factors impacting bee and other pollinator’s health and population decline in order to develop and implement creative approaches to pollinator conservation.

 “We attract outstanding students, and they create projects that bridge labs and bring different groups together to solve problems.”